Introduction

 Reprojected all the clipped layers to a UTM projection.
 You can reproject all the layers to the CRS WGS84 / UTM zone 43N EPSG:32643.
 Save the reprojected layers to the same GeoPackage clipped.gpkg

 GIS Workflows typically involve many steps - with each step generating intermediate output that is used by the next step.
 If you change the input data or want to tweak a parameter, you will need to run through the entire process again manually.
-Fortunately, Processing Framework provides a graphical modeler that can help you define your workflow and run it with a single invocation.
+Fortunately, Processing Framework provides a model designer that can help you define your workflow and run it with a single invocation.
 You can also run these workflows as a batch over a large number of inputs.

 3.1 Workflow Automation